Table of Contents

 The most likely place where conflicts will arise is over the young person’s initial assessment.
 This is why our Joint Protocol for Addressing the Needs of Homeless 16 and 17 year olds has concentrated so much on the First Contact.

-We have agreed to use the Resolving Professional Differences (Escalation policy) as published by the Cambridgeshire and Peterborough Safeguarding Partnership Board which can be found on www.safeguardingcambspeterborough.org.uk and the young person can use the complaints procedure.
+We have agreed to use the Problem Resolution Procedure as published by Cambridgeshire Safeguarding Board which can be found on the Cambridgeshire LSCB website, and the young person can use the complaints procedure.

 Disagreements could arise in a number of areas but are most likely to arise around: